erdetn/vdsp/README.md

-# vdsp
+# vldsp
-vdsp is a wrapepr of liquid-dsp (liquid-sdr)
+vldsp is a wrapepr of liquid-dsp (liquid-sdr)

 ## Install